lchdl/DeepWMH/README.md

     affected if the image is corrupted by strong intensity bias due to magnetic field inhomogeneity.
     For optimal performance I strongly recommend you to install ANTs.

-    > **Verify your install**: to see whether ANTs is installed correctly on your system, after the installation you need to type in
+    > **Verify your install**: to see whether ANTs is installed correctly in your system, after the installation you need to type in
     > ```
     > antsRegistration --version
     > ```